junjunjd/rustymind/README.md

 Rustymind is a driver and parser for NeuroSky MindWave EGG headset written in pure Rust.
 You can use it to connect, interact, and plot real time data from the headset.

-The parser is based on the [mindwave mindset communication protocols](./docs) published by Neurosky.
+The parser is based on the [mindwave mindset communication protocols](./docs) published by NeuroSky.

 See below for a screenshot of real time mindwaves plotted by `rustymind-plot` CLI based on `rustymind` parser.